CLU-MSCP/bedics/setup/setup.md

 [Slack](https://slack.com/) stands for "Searchable Log of All Conversation and Knowledge" but is basically a chat forum for people who like computer programming.
 You can join "channels" or create your own group with others that creates a space for conversation about your "work".
 A benefit of Slack is that it allows for the communication of code across a variety of computer and statistical programming languages.
 In that sense it's a bit more than other chat applications.

+## DataCamp {#datacamp}

+[DataCamp](https://www.datacamp.com/) is an online service that provides interactive tutorials by experts in R and Python.
+Please signup with your CLU account.
+As part of your coursework, DataCamp has been generous in providing their services for *free* to supplement and enhance what we accomplish in class.